 When identified for restructuring, a school must achieve AYP for two consecutive years before it is no longer required to offer school choice and supplemental services.

-The law requires these school districts “to take measures to overcome capacity issues.”
+Concerning school choice, districts are required to transfer students from schools identified for improvement, corrective action, or restructuring if requested, despite existing challenges such as class-size limits or overcrowding.
 This could mean adding new classes, hiring more teachers, or even starting virtual programs so the district can comply with school-choice requirements while adhering to class-size restrictions.

 States and school districts are responsible for ensuring that approved supplemental service providers can serve students with disabilities.
 States and school districts also must ensure that students with limited English skills have appropriate supplemental services and language assistance.